 - Click Add Criteria to include more filter criteria.

-- Select the actions to perform on the resources:
+- Select the actions to do on the resources:

-- Manage Device: Select this option such that all the discovered resources are in a managed state.
+- Select the Manage Device option such that all the discovered resources are in a managed state.

-- Collect Cost Analytics: Select the option to collect cost details of the resources utilized in the project and provide the bucket name configured for billing.
+- Select the Collect Cost Analytics option to collect cost details of the resources utilized in the project and provide the bucket name configured for billing.

-- Stream Google Events: Select the option to consume GCP events and provide the GCP event subscription name.
+- Select the Stream Google Events option to consume GCP events and provide the GCP event subscription name.

-- Assign Gateway Management Profile: Select the Gateway management profile from the drop-down list.
+- From the Assign Gateway Management Profile, select the Gateway management profile from the drop-down list.

 - Select Agent Type as Direct or Proxy.